Vamsicse/DailyCodingProblemSolutions/README.md

 This problem was asked by Google.

-Given k sorted singly linked lists, write a function to merge all the lists into one sorted singly linked list.
+Given k sorted singly linked lists, write a function to merge all the lists into one zorted singly linked list.

 [Solution](solution/MergeKSortedLinkedLists.java)